 We have also noted that there are a number of people who do not like to be told how their food is going to come.
 They want a restaurant that gives them a choice, that caters to their whims.
 That’s not us.
 At Playground, you have to submit to our whim.
 And if that’s not okay, we get it.
 We can recommend a number of restaurants where the chefs are talented, the food is fresh and they’ll do whatever you want to it.
 We’re just not going to be that kind of restaurant.
 Please don’t come if that’s what you want.
 We hate to make people unhappy, but to give you what you want we’d have to sell ourselves out and become generic.
 That would take all the joy out of it for us and, trust me, you don’t want to be in the restaurant business if it doesn’t bring you a lot of joy.
 There are a million easier ways to make a living.

-We’ve implemented an online reservation system, so reservations can be made online.
+We implemented an online reservation system, so reservations can be made online.
 You can still call us at (714) 560-4444 if you have a big party or can’t find a time on Open Table.
-We also have plenty of room for walk-ins now that the patio is open.
+We also have plenty of room for walk-ins on our patio.
 If you thought the Playground was reservation only, that’s no longer true.

-We’ve secured a full liquor license and one of our craft cocktails even earned Cocktail of the Week honors.
+We secured a full liquor license and one of our craft cocktails even earned Cocktail of the Week honors.
 On top of that we have 2013′s Best Bartender, Joe Valdovino.

 So what’s next for Playground?
 (Other than continual development of our skills and a better understanding of what our customers enjoy, of course.)

 - We will be building a lounge and craft cocktail bar above Playground where our guests can relax before and after their meal while enjoying unique cocktails.
-We’re trying to get it open this summer.
-Nothing ever seems to move as quickly as we’d like, so don’t quote us on the summer opening.
+We’re trying to get it open around the end of the year.
+Nothing ever seems to move as quickly as we’d like, so don’t quote us on the year-end opening.